This Zoodle Pad Thai has all the flavour of traditional Pad Thai, but adds zoodles instead of noodles.

-Mince garlic, slice onions, grate ginger, rinse bean sprouts, then get out a wok and let the fun begin.
+And finally, mince garlic, slice onions, grate ginger, rinse bean sprouts, then get out a wok and let the fun begin!

 If you’re a regular reader of my recipes, you know that I like dishes that are easy.
-This Zoodle Pad Thai falls under that heading too, and it’s certainly easy to prepare yourself, but it’s even easier and a lot more fun if you have someone else in the kitchen with you when it’s time to cook.
+This Zoodle Pad Thai falls under that heading too.
+It’s easy to prepare yourself, but it’s even easier and a lot more fun if you have someone else in the kitchen with you when it’s time to cook.
 They can help chop, or prepare the garnish ingredients while you’re managing the wok.
 Don’t let this scare you off from making it yourself, however!
-It’s certainly doable, but I found it was great to have an extra pair of hands.
+It’s certainly doable, but it’s always great to have an extra pair of hands.

 Much of this meal can be prepared in advance and tossed together just before serving.
 I would suggest making the Peanut Sauce ahead of time.
 I make mine in large batches, store it in small Mason jars and freeze it so I always have some on hand.